 If you have a set of totes that look alike, label them so you can quickly tell what you have stored in which tote.
 Even if you use clear totes, this can be a time saver.
 All it took was a little duct tape and a sharpie so we could tell the difference between our “kitchen tote” and “outdoor fun” tote.

 10. Consider Updating Your Camping Gear

-If you camp frequently (or plan to) consider upgrading your gear for smaller, more packable versions of your camping gear.
-Just a few of our favorite collapsible and packable are found here, like sleeping bags, nesting pots and pans, and very packable towels.
+If you frequently camp (or plan to), consider upgrading your gear for smaller, more packable versions of your camping gear.
+Just a few of our favorite collapsible and packable camping gear are found here, like sleeping bags, nesting pots and pans, and very packable towels.

-Look for gear that is collapsible, nest-able, or built to be more compact that your current gear.
+Look for gear that is collapsible, nest-able, or built to be more compact than your current gear.

 11. Take a Photo to Remember What Worked

 Once you have everything perfectly packed and secured in your car, take a picture!
 It’s the best way to remember what went where, so you don’t have to go through the trial and error again the next time you’re packing a car for camping trips.